charles-nasd/auth-rest-api/README.md

 ## Setup your environment variables and Local Database

-Add a **.env** file to the root folder of your project with the **.env.example** as a reference and fill in information that matches your db settings.
+Add a **.env** file to the root folder of your project using **.env.example** as a reference and fill in the information that matches your db settings.
 Also, ensure you your local db server is running.

 ## Seed the users data to your database